• DSC8192

 Published: The future Buddha, the cultural heritage of Asia, Marcel Nies Oriental Art, Antwerpen, 2009, pp.30-31

-This relief depicts Revanta hunting, seated on a horseback, preceded and followed by Danda and Pingala, walking in the same direction.
-In the background are two of Revanta's attendants, one bearing a parasol, the other approaching the god with a wine jar in his hand.
-He wears a dhoti and a girdle and has high boots similar to those of his father Surya.
-One figure carries a bow and arrow, a number of animals are being trampled beneath the horses' hooves.
-In the lower register of the relief is a hunting scene, accompanied by dance and music.
+In the background are two of Revanta’s attendants, one bearing a parasol, the other approaching the god with a wine jar in his hand.
+Revanta wears a dhoti secured with a girdle and high boots similar to those of his father Surya.
+He gathers his reins in his left hand and holds a cup of wine in his right.
+One attendant carries a bow and arrow, while several animals are shown trampled beneath the horses’ hooves.
+The lower register portrays a line of standing and dancing musicians, whose rhythmic postures lend a ceremonial liveliness to the composition.
+The composition also evokes a lively hunting scene, accompanied by dance and music.
 From left to right are a running deer, an attendant carrying a dead boar on his shoulders, a musician, a dancer, three drummers and a man playing cymbals.
+Music was an essential element of the hunt in ancient India.

-Revanta is the youngest son of the Hindu sun god Surya and his wife Sanjna, a divine hunter and king of the Guhyakas.
-Revanta was a very popular figure in Bihar during the Pala period, several stone representations have been found.
-By the 10th century in Eastern India and Gujarat Revanta became the patron deity of horse traders, warriors and horses, and is thought to protect everyone against the dangers of the forest, which may explain his increasing popularity.
+Revanta was a very popular figure in Bihar during the Pala period, as several stone representations have been found.
+By the 10th Century in East India and Gujarat Revanta became the patron deity of horse traders, warriors and horses, and is thought to protect mankind against the dangers of the forest, which may explain his increasing popularity.
+Revanta is the youngest son of the Hindu sun god Surya and his wife Sanjna.
+He is a divine hunter and king of the Guhyakas.

 References: